-David A. Bloss, Sr. Chairman of the Board, Chief Executive Officer and President
+[Signature of David A. Bloss, Sr. appears here] David A. Bloss, Sr. Chairman of the Board, Chief Executive Officer and President [Circor logo] CIRCOR International, Inc. [Circor logo] Common Stock Par Value \$0.01 per Share

-INFORMATION STATEMENT

-CIRCOR International, Inc.

-Common Stock

-Par Value \$0.01 per Share

 This information statement relates to the distribution of 100% of the common stock of CIRCOR International, Inc. ("CIRCOR") by Watts Industries, Inc. ("Watts").
-Watts will make the distribution to record holders of Watts class A and class B common stock as of September , 1999.
+Watts will make the distribution to record holders of Watts class A and class B common stock as of October 6, 1999.
 In the distribution, Watts shareholders will receive one share of CIRCOR common stock for every two shares of Watts common stock that they hold on that date.
-If you are a record holder of Watts common stock on September , 1999, you will receive your CIRCOR common shares automatically.
+If you are a record holder of Watts common stock on October 6, 1999, you will receive your CIRCOR common shares automatically.
 You do not need to take any further action.
-Currently, we expect the distribution to occur on or about October , 1999.
+Currently, we expect the distribution to occur on or about October 18, 1999.

-Before the distribution, we expect the New York Stock Exchange to approve shares of CIRCOR common stock for listing under the symbol "CIR," subject to official notice of issuance.
+We currently expect that before the distribution, the New York Stock Exchange will approve shares of CIRCOR common stock for listing under the symbol "CIR," subject to official notice of issuance, although we cannot guarantee that the New York Stock Exchange will approve such shares for listing.